twoojoo/node-smart-queues/README.md

 - **Global**: valid for all job keys (ovveridden by single key-specific options)
 - **Key-spcific**: valid for a single key (override the correspondant global property)

-Here's an overview of all the options that can be set (both global and key-specific):
+Here's an overview of all the available queue options:

 ```typescript
 // global options